ministryofjustice/laa-cwa-feature-tests/README.md

 brew bundle
 ```

-Also note: at this point you'll have to install Firefox if it's not already
+Also note: at this point, you'll have to install Firefox if it's not already
 present in your system.

 ### Setup git-crypt